oyin-bo/three-g/README.md

 4. **Animation Loop**: Each frame calls `physics.compute()` to advance the simulation, then updates the renderer's texture uniform to point at the newly computed positions.
 The entire pipeline—force calculation, integration, and rendering—occurs on the GPU without CPU intervention.

+### Method Selection

+Choose the computation method based on your requirements:

+- **Use 'quadrupole'** (default) for:
+  - Best accuracy-to-performance ratio
+  - Complex clustering scenarios
+  - When visual quality is paramount
+  - Production applications

+- **Use 'monopole'** for:
+  - Maximum performance with acceptable quality
+  - Simpler force models
+  - Debugging and comparison
+  - Educational purposes

+- **Use 'spectral'** for:
+  - Experimental smooth-field physics
+  - Periodic boundary conditions
+  - Research into spectral methods
+  - Development and testing (currently experimental)

 This architecture is not unique to gravitational physics.
 Any GPGPU computation that produces particle positions in a texture can plug into the same rendering pipeline, as demonstrated in `texture-mode.html`.

 ## The Barnes-Hut Algorithm: A Cosmic Optimization

-The particle system's gravitational simulation employs the Barnes-Hut algorithm, a hierarchical tree-based method that revolutionized N-body astrophysics when first proposed in 1986.
+The particle system's tree-based gravitational simulation employs the Barnes-Hut algorithm, a hierarchical tree-based method that revolutionized N-body astrophysics when first proposed in 1986.
 Before Barnes-Hut, direct particle-particle force calculations scaled as O(N²)—prohibitive for systems beyond a few thousand bodies.
 The galaxy simulations and dark matter studies that transformed modern cosmology became tractable only after this algorithmic breakthrough.

 ### The Core Insight